|

 "Too much of a good thing is wonderful."

-New Orleans' wildest neighborhood gets even crazier as the French
+Orleans' wildest neighborhood gets even crazier as the French

 Quarter is packed for the entire event; however, the big day is

 Sunday.
-That's when the
+That's when the Grand Marshals lead the

-Grand Marshals lead the annual walking parade through the streets
+annual walking parade through the streets

 beginning at 2 p.m.

-the official colors are Gold and Red.
+the official colors are Black, Royal Blue, and Kelly Green.

 The corner of Bourbon and St. Ann Streets is